sunny092020/agentic_frameworks/autogen/README.md

 AutoGen is a framework that enables the development of LLM applications via multiple agents that can converse with each other to solve tasks.
 This example includes:

-1. A multi-agent conversation demo
+1. A multi-agent conversation demo for data analysis
 2. A code generation demo that can write and execute Python code
+3. A travel planning assistant that demonstrates non-coding use cases

 ## Prerequisites